UNLOCK FREE TRAINING

 New Hampshire Real Estate Associations And Governing Bodies

-In addition to the statewide Realtor Association, there are also 14 local boards.
+In addition to the statewide Realtor Association, there are also 14 local boards:

 Under the New Hampshire Office of Professional Licensure and Certification (OPLC), The New Hampshire Real Estate Commission develops and maintains the ethical, professional, and educational standards for the licensure of salespersons and brokers in New Hampshire.
+In doing so, the commission regulates all of the following:

 • Salespersons